Learn to work effectively with children, adults and a wide range of social problems

 Social work tasks and responsibilities require an understanding of complex situations which are likely to need high-level professional skills.
 This module will enable you to develop evidence-based knowledge on the multi-faceted factors likely to impact individual interpretation and understanding of dilemmas and conflicts in social work practice.

 Assessed Practice 1 (70 Day Practice Placement)

-You will be required to demonstrate your ability to work within the HCPC Guidance on Conduct and Ethics for Students.
 There will be a range of activities to help you develop skills in critical reflection in relation to your social work practice and be able to apply appropriate social work skills and methods in practice.
 You will be supported to demonstrate skills in synthesising information and reflecting critically on social work knowledge.

 Research Methods & Dissertation

 This final module enables you to undertake a research project in a specialist area of professional practice.
 You will be taught a range of research methods and will then apply these to explore a subject in-depth and analyse, interpret, and synthesise relevant information and data.

 Reflection, Analysis and Decision Making With Adults and Children

 On successful completion of the MA Social Work you will reflect on your practice to meet the aims of the threshold requirements for entry into the profession as a registered social worker.